voloshynamaryna11/jv-internet-market/README.md

 ***2. Project structure:***
 -----------------------------------
--all sources are in the "internet.market" package
+*all sources are in the "internet.market" package
--all controllers are responsible for handling requests are in the package "controllers" -the "dao" package contains the classes responsible for the implementation of interaction with the database and interfaces that describe their work
+*all controllers are responsible for handling requests are in the package "controllers" *the "dao" package contains the classes responsible for the implementation of interaction with the database and interfaces that describe their work
--all custom exceptions needed to identify the application failure are in the "exceptions" package -the "lib" package contains the injector implementation and its own annotations -the "model" package is responsible for recreating and describing entities whose data is stored in the database -the "security" package contains authentication implementation -the "service" package contains the main business logic of the application including classes with implementation of the main methods and interfaces that describe classes' work
+*all custom exceptions needed to identify the application failure are in the "exceptions" package *the "lib" package contains the injector implementation and its own annotations *the "model" package is responsible for recreating and describing entities whose data is stored in the database *the "security" package contains authentication implementation *the "service" package contains the main business logic of the application including classes with implementation of the main methods and interfaces that describe classes' work
--the "util" package contains two classes responsible for connecting to the database "ConnectionUtil" and for hashing users' passwords "HashUtil"
+*the "util" package contains two classes responsible for connecting to the database "ConnectionUtil" and for hashing users' passwords "HashUtil"
--the "web.filters" package include implementation of filters for authentication and authorization -the "resources" folder contains sql.file for the initial creating of tables in the database -the "webapp" folder contains jsp.files and configuration file "web.xml"
+*the "web.filters" package include implementation of filters for authentication and authorization *the "resources" folder contains sql.file for the initial creating of tables in the database *the "webapp" folder contains jsp.files and configuration file "web.xml"

 ***3. Implementation details:***
 -----------------------------------